Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 - Breakfast: Oat porridge with sweet pears and a drizzle of maple syrup

-- Lunch: Grain salad with chickpeas, cucumber, sweet peppers, and tahini dressing
+- Lunch: Grain salad with chickpeas, cucumber, sweet peppers, tahini dressing

 - Dinner: Light vegetable broth with rice noodles